rating: ****

-starring: Phoebe Dollar, Kiren David, Hank Horner
+Starring: Phoebe Dollar, Kiren David, Hank Horner

-Hot desert.
-A woman in skimpy shorts named Lucienda.
-A Mexican man in a car hiding a knife.
-By the time this cars pulls over and picks up the hitchhiking hottie, you can tell where this is going.
-After seemingly poisoning his victim with tainted water, the knife wielding psycho began to chase her out of the car and stabbed her to death.
+After seemingly poisoning his victim with tainted water, the knife wielding psycho starts to chase her out of the car and stab her to death.
 Burying the body later, the man reveals himself to be a pastor and the liquid he gave to the girl was holy water; so what does this mean?
-It means this gal ain't normal and she is supposed to reappear (which she did) and bash open his head with the same shovel he used to bury her.
-(Which she did.)Ten minutes into the movie, and I'm already intrigued.
+It means this gal ain't normal and she suddenly reappears behind padre to bash his head open with the same shovel he used to bury her.

-We then follow four friends on a road trip to California for some soak'n sunshine, spotting the same femme fatale hitching for a ride.
-In a three-out-of-one argument the traveling couples decided to let her ride with them, but after a horrible joke involving her claims that she had murdered one of the group's brother, and sexually threatened them with a gun, they managed to kick Lucienda out and drove away from the psycho.
-Camping over that night, the group continues on their road trip the next day and found Lucienda waiting for them at knife point but managed to kill her easily by running her over by accident.
-Just as they thought they rid themselves of the killer, the same gal began stalking them over and over again.
-Could Lucienda really be the devil she's claims to be, or is there something else in action?On the outer core, Hell's Highway is a zero-budget wannabe horror that lacks the scares and creep factor; it's amateur in every way possible, having the basic problems that every cheap home-made slashers have such as some muffled audio, off acting, weird special effects (check out that phone-to-satellite-to-phone montage. it's hilarious!) and cheap settings, so much that you can't actually believe that it's actually out there being sold and circulated.
-But, and this is a very big but, this is also the reason why I love it.
+After that theatrics, we now follow four friends on a road trip to California for some soak 'n sunshine, spotting the same femme fatale hitching for a ride, introducing herself as Lucienda.
+In a three-out-of-one argument, the traveling couples decide to let her ride with them but after Lucienda claims she murdered one of the group's brother and then sexually threatening them with a gun, they manage to kick the psycho out and drive away.
+After camping out that night, the group continues on their trip the next day and finds Lucienda waiting for them at knife point, only to kill her easily by running her down by accident.
+Just as they thought they rid themselves of the killer, the same gal begins stalking them over and over again.
+Could Lucienda really be the devil she's claims to be, or is there something else in action?

-| And they say you can't launch cardboard satellites to space! |
+And they say you can't launch cardboard satellites to space!

 For those who loves zero-budget midnight flicks, this one's a definite keeper.
-I would go as far as saying this might be a fair competition to my two fave Road Slasher flicks, which is The Hitcher (1986) and the Australian Hitchcockian "slasher" Road Games (1981), if it only had a bigger budget, but it's almost there and I'm glad I tried this one!Bodycount:
+I would go as far as saying this might be a fair competition to my two fave Road Slasher flicks (which are The Hitcher (1986) and the Australian Hitchcockian "slasher" Road Games (1981)) if only it had a bigger budget, but it's almost there and I'm glad I tried this one!

 1 female repeatedly stabbed on the gut with hunting knife

-1 male head bashed open with shovel
+1 male had his head bashed open with shovel

 1 male castrated with hunting knife, immolated in car crash